MiguelMJ/MiguelMJ.github.io/about.md

 ### As a developer

 This is the **english version** of my website, where you can read my blog about programming and the documentation of my projects, most of which you will find in GitHub.
-I mainly work with C++, SFML and GNU/Linux techonologies, but I like to keep some diversity and I'm currently focused on Java, R and front-end development.
+I mainly work with C++, SFML and GNU/Linux techonologies, but I like to keep some diversity and I'm currently focused on Java, Prolog and web development.
+I also have experience with R, Octave and Python.

 ### As a teacher